 Any letter or parcel that is considered to contain ‘commercial value’ requires a CN22/23, as these items are subject to fees and taxes.
 For example, if you’re sending a letter to a pen pal who lives in Beijing, you do not need to include a customs declaration form.
 However, if you’re sending this same friend a gift or parcel, you do need to attach the appropriate CN22/23 form.

-With Brexit upon us, it’s pivotal that importers and exporters are aware of what they are, how to correctly complete them, and where you can get them from.
-This is because once the UK leaves the EU, any mail items being sent to European countries through the Royal Mail will require a CN22/23.
+It's essential that importers and exporters are aware of what electronic customs content data is, how to correctly complete it, and where you can get them from.
+This is because any mail items being sent to overseas countries through the Royal Mail will require a CN22/23.

 Difference between CN22/23 and commercial invoices

-CN22 and CN23 documents are exclusively required when sending goods to the EU when shipping through the Royal Mail.
-International couriers such as DHL or DPD do not require a CN22/23, but rather a Commercial Invoice.
-The information and use of this invoice functions similarly to CN22/23, but make sure you complete the correct form for your preferred shipping option.
+CN22 and CN23 documents are exclusively required when sending goods outside of the UK when shipping through the Royal Mail.
+International couriers such as DHL or DPD do not require a CN22/23, but rather a Commercial Invoice or their own variation of a customs declaration form.
+The information and use of this invoice functions similarly to CN22/23, but you'll need to complete the correct form for your preferred shipping courier.

 Why are they needed?

-- They assist customs in checking the contents of packages leaving the EU via the Royal Mail.
+- They assist customs in checking the contents of packages leaving the UK via the Royal Mail.

 - They help customs to assign the correct duties and charges that need to be applied.